IIIF/cookbook-recipes/recipe/0026-toc-opera/index.md

 ## Example

 The opera covers the whole length of the Canvas and is divided into two Ranges for the two acts.
-Act I has a Range for the prelude and first song and then a Range for the remainder of the act.
-Act II has not been subdivided into Ranges for simplicity of this example.
+Atto Primo has a Range for the prelude and first song and then a Range for the remainder of the act.
+Atto Secondo has not been subdivided into Ranges for simplicity of this example.

 {% include manifest_links.html viewers="UV" manifest="manifest.json" %}
 {% include jsonviewer.html src="manifest.json" %}